Welcome back to Aberdeen Art Gallery

 Which entrance do I use?

 We have introduced a one-way system and the new entrance is via the café doors near the lion memorial.
-The main entrance is now exit only.
-The entrance and exit will be clearly signed.
+The original entrance is now exit only.

 What do I do when I arrive?

 A member of the Art Gallery team will check you in with your pre-booked entry confirmation (either printed or on your smartphone) or you can scan the QR code.